TMSolution/PrototypeBundle/Resources/doc/Readme.md

 ```
 This files have to be  in the main folder of project.

-5. The last step require run a command below:
+5.The last step require run a command below:
 ```
 bower install
 ```